 On December 22, 2017, the Tax Cuts and Jobs Act (the Act) was signed into law.
-The Act reduced our federal income tax statutory rate from 35.0% to 23.3% for the fiscal year ended October 31, 2018.
-We have re-measured our deferred income tax assets and liabilities and have recorded a provisional tax expense for the one-time mandatory transition tax on deemed repatriation of previously tax-deferred and unremitted foreign earnings.
-Provisional tax expense will be finalized during the one year "measurement period" allowed by Staff Accounting Bulletin No. 118.
-For further details of the impact of the Act, see Note 11, "Income Taxes."
+The Act reduced our federal income tax statutory rate from 35.0% to 21.0% and 23.3% for the fiscal years ended October 31, 2019 and 2018, respectively.
+We have re-measured our deferred income tax assets and liabilities and have recorded tax expense for the one-time mandatory transition tax on deemed repatriation of previously tax-deferred and unremitted foreign earnings.
+For further details of the impact of the Act, see Note 10, "Income Taxes."